Asbestos Exposure at Mare Island Naval Shipyard

 Why This History Can Matter in a Claim

-Because asbestos illnesses surface so long after exposure, the time to bring a claim is generally measured from diagnosis rather than from the original exposure, and the applicable deadline varies by state.
+Filing deadlines run from diagnosis rather than from the original exposure, and they differ from state to state.
 If you are researching on behalf of yourself or a family member, our companion directory can connect you with California asbestos lawyers who handle these matters, and you can also see who may qualify for an asbestos claim.

 Worked at or served through Mare Island Naval Shipyard, and later diagnosed with an asbestos-related illness?
 A free, no-obligation case review can help clarify whether your history and diagnosis may support a claim.